elastic/beats-dashboards/README.md

  - **MySQL Performance**: This page demonstrates more advanced statistics like the top N slow MySQL queries, most frequent MySQL queries, the database throughput or database responsetime.
 To investigate a failure in your network, you can drill down to see all MySQL transactions in real-time.
  - **PgSQL Performance**: Similar with MySQL Performance dashboard, but for the Postgresql transactions.

+If you want to use HTTP authentication for Elasticsearch, you can specify the credentials as a second parameter:

+        ./load.sh http://localhost:9200 'admin:password'

 Technical details
 -----------------